swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 answering many questions so I could determine an passable interface to React from ClojureScript.

 When React does a diff on the virtual DOM specified by your components there is a very critical function - `shouldComponentUpdate`.
 If this returns false, React will never compute the children of the component.
-This is aboslute critical to understand - React builds the virtual DOM tree lazily for diffing.
+That is, *React builds the virtual DOM tree lazily for diffing*.

 As it turns out `shouldComponentUpdate` is extremely conservative because JavaScript devs tend to mutate objects - so in order to